Fat Biking Tips to Make Your Yukon Experience More Fun

 *These tips and recommendations are from a Singletracks article by author Greg Heil

-- If you’re leaving a rut, turn around: if there’s one cardinal rule of fat biking on groomed trails, it’s “don’t leave ruts in the trail”.
-Now how to avoid leaving ruts is the key (see below), but if you’re out for a ride and find that you’re leaving a rut in the trail- turn around and come back another day!
+- If you’re leaving a deep rut, turn around: Fat biking enjoyment can be condition-dependent.
+Chances are, if you are leaving a deep rut and having trouble holding your line (i.e. wobbling and weaving a lot), not only are you pushing your bike a lot, but you might be making the trail less usable for others.
+Now how to avoid leaving ruts is the key (see below), and all snow-covered trails are prone to degradation, but if you’re out for a ride and find that you’re leaving a deep rut in the trail – turn around and come back another day!
 When the weather starts to warm up, going in the early morning after the nighttime cold will be when the trail is most hardpacked.
 When the temperatures climb above freezing, make sure that you don’t ride when the trail is slushy.

 - While the temps may climb above freezing, that doesn’t mean the trail immediately starts to melt.
 However, expect variable conditions, and plan your route accordingly.
 Areas with direct sunlight will soften and deteriorate more quickly, while forested or shadowed trail will stay firm for some time, even if it’s getting warm.